askasoft/pango/sqx/sqlx/README.md

-# sqx
+# sqlx

-sqx is a library which provides a set of extensions on go's standard `database/sql` library.
-The sqx versions of `sql.DB`, `sql.TX`, `sql.Stmt`, et al. all leave the underlying interfaces untouched, so that their interfaces are a superset on the standard ones.
-This makes it relatively painless to integrate existing codebases using database/sql with sqx.
+sqlx is a library which provides a set of extensions on go's standard `database/sql` library.
+The sqlx versions of `sql.DB`, `sql.TX`, `sql.Stmt`, et al. all leave the underlying interfaces untouched, so that their interfaces are a superset on the standard ones.
+This makes it relatively painless to integrate existing codebases using database/sql with sqlx.

 Major additional concepts are: